 Write a second component that binds the pipe’s format parameter

 format property.
 Here’s the template for that component:

-We also added a button to the template and bound its click event to the component's
+You also added a button to the template and bound its click event to the component’s

 That method toggles the component’s

 As you click the button, the displayed date alternates between “04/15/1988” and “Friday, April 15, 1988”.